 So your options for camping are essentially endless.
 All of these camping sites are off of the beaten path and some are difficult to get to know others just require a little more driving with your car to the location on your part.

-This list will discuss the top five secret camping spots that you should check out in the state of Utah.
+This list will discuss the top five secret camping spots that you should check out in the state of Utah and there are no hotels here!

 1. San Rafael Bridge Campground